Ancient Buddha head entwined in tree roots at Wat Mahathat, Ayutthaya

 Best time — Early morning or late afternoon.
 The ruins at golden hour are significantly different from midday in the heat.
 Many visitors arrive at 10am and leave by 2pm — going earlier or staying overnight changes the experience substantially.

-Bicycle — Most guesthouses near the station rent bicycles.
+Bicycle — Most guesthouses near the station rent bicycles (฿50/day).
 The main temple cluster is 15–25 minutes by bike from the station bridge.
 Bring water.
+An electric bicycle is also available from some shops near the station (approximately ฿200/day) and makes the heat more manageable.